DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ```

 In the *TestUsers* class, you can see that two users called *alice* and *bob*
 are defined with some identity claims.
 You can use those users to login.
+Note
+that the test users' passwords match their usernames.

 ### Register an OIDC client

-The last step needed in the IdentityServer project is to add a new configuration
+The last step in the *IdentityServer* project is to add a new configuration
 entry for a client that will use OIDC to log in.
 You will create the application
 code for this client in the next section using MVC.
 For now, you will register
-it with IdentityServer.
+its configuration.

 OpenID Connect-based clients are very similar to the OAuth 2.0 clients we added
 in quickstart 1.
 But since the flows in OIDC are always interactive, we need to
 add some redirect URLs to our configuration.

-The client list in *Config.cs* should look like this:
+The *Clients* list in *IdentityServer\Config.cs* should look like this:

 ```cs
 public static IEnumerable<Client> Clients =>